 Director Martin Ritt’s scintillating 1965 British spy film The Spy Who Came In from the Cold is based on the 1963 novel by John le Carré, and stars Richard Burton, Claire Bloom, and Oskar Werner.

-Burton is stupendous in one of his best performances as the embittered, tormented English spy Alec Leamas, who is sent to East Germany, under cover of being supposedly dismissed as a traitor, to ensnare an old foe called Hans-Dieter Mundt (Peter Van Eyck).
+Burton is stupendous in one of his best performances as the embittered, tormented English MI6 spy Alec Leamas, who is recruited and taken to East Germany as a traitor, under cover of being supposedly dismissed by the British secret intelligence service, to ensnare an old foe called Hans-Dieter Mundt (Peter Van Eyck).

 Also in the sterling Sixties cast are Sam Wanamaker as Peters, Rupert Davies as George Smiley, Cyril Cusack as Control, Michael Hordern as Ashe, Robert Hardy as Dick Carlton, Bernard Lee as Patmore, Beatrix Lehmann as Tribunal President, Esmond Knight as Old Judge, Tom Stern as CIA Agent, Niall MacGinnis as Checkpoint Charlie Guard, Scott Finch as German Guide, Anne Blake as Miss Crail, George Mikell as Checkpoint Charlie Guard, Richard Marner as Vopo Captain, Warren Mitchell as Mr Zanfrello, Steve Plytas as East German Judge, Richard Caldicot as Mr Pitt, Nancy Nevinson as Mrs. Zanfrello, and Michael Ripper as Mr Lofthouse.